thanos-io/thanos/.github/ISSUE_TEMPLATE/bug-report.md

 Output of "thanos --version" or docker image:tag used.
 (Double-check if all deployed components/services have expected versions)

-If you are using custom build from master branch, have you checked out the tip of the master?
+If you are using custom build from main branch, have you checked out the tip of the main?
 -->

 **Object Storage Provider**: